Tool List

 ### Automatic Handling Features

-- ✅ **/mnt Conversion** - Automatically converts `/mnt/c/` to `C:/`
+- ✅ **/mnt Conversion** - Automatic conversion of `/mnt/c/` to `C:/`

 ### Troubleshooting

-If you encounter path issues, please refer to:
+If encountering path issues, refer to:

 ---

-## 🔌 Configuring in MCP Client
+## 🔌 MCP Client Configuration

 ### Claude Desktop Configuration

-Edit the Claude Desktop configuration file:
+Edit Claude Desktop configuration file:

 **Windows**: `%APPDATA%\Claude\claude_desktop_config.json`